Asley González (boxer)

 Asley González Macías (born July 1, 1993) is a Mexican professional boxer.
+She held the WBC female super-flyweight title from 2022 until 2025.

 Professional career

-González turned professional in 2016 and compiled a record of 14–2 before defeating Lourdes Juarez to win the WBC super-flyweight title.
-She defended the title in a rematch with Juarez in 2023.
-Her second title defense was against Spain's Mary Romero.
+González turned professional in 2016 and compiled a record of 14–2 before defeating defending champion Lourdes Juárez via majority decision to win the WBC female super-flyweight title in Tepic, Mexico, on 1 October 2022.

+On 25 March 2023, she defended the title in a rematch with Juarez, again held in Tepic, this time winning the bout by split decision.

+González made her second title defense against Mary Romero at Grand Elysée in Hamburg, Germany, on 12 December 2024, holding onto the belt with a unanimous decision win.

+She vacated the title in 2025 due to injury.